The Big Picture…

 Rogers’ Adoption Curve

-We can plot the adoption rate through the social system over time.
-And we see that in Figure 6.
+We can plot the adoption rate through the social system over time (see Figure 6).
 This curve is known as Rogers’ Adoption Curve.
 And it shows the above percentages of the target market predicted for each adopter type.

 Rogers’ set the size of each adopter type based on standard deviations from his empirical observations of the literature.
 And as a rule of thumb, they are good to use.
-Even more interesting is the work that Bass continued upon.
-That shows results very close to Roger’s curve.
+What is really interesting is Bass continued work shows results that are very close to Roger’s curve.

 Relation of Rogers’ adoption curve to Bass’ Diffusion model